pppop00/webreader-locally/README.md

 - **Llama 3.2**: Meta's custom license (commercial use allowed)
 - **Ollama**: Apache 2.0 License
 - **All Dependencies**: Compatible open-source licenses

 ---

-## 🎉 **Success Stories**

-> *"Reduced our content analysis costs by $2,400/year while improving data privacy compliance."*
-> — Tech Startup CTO

-> *"Perfect for our research team - no API limits and complete control over our analysis pipeline."*
-> — Fortune 500 Research Director

-> *"Easy to deploy and maintain.
-Our developers love the flexibility and cost savings."*
-> — DevOps Manager

----